theupdateframework/taps/candidate-succinct-delegation-tap.md

 The rolename of each bin will be determined by the bin number and the NAME_PREFIX listed in the `bin_name_prefix` field of the delegation.
 The name will be structured as
-NAME_PREFIX-COUNT where COUNT is a value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.
+NAME_PREFIX-COUNT where COUNT is a hexadecimal value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.
 If the `succinct_hash_delegations` field is present in a delegation, the `name` field will not be used as a rolename, and so is not required.